malzeerah/Bike-Rentals/README.md

 ## Project Overview

-Our objective is to predict hourly bike rentals to ensure supply can meet demand.
+Our objective is to predict hourly bike rentals to ensure supply can meet future demand.
 <br>
 In addition, we will investigate the following business problems: